Frank Kameny: Washington, D.C. career and firing

 Kameny was the most conventional of men, focused utterly on his work, at Harvard and at Georgetown...
 He was thus all the more rudely shocked when the same fate befell him as we've seen befall Prescott Townsend, class of 1918, decades before...
 He was arrested.
 Later he would be fired.
 And, like Townsend, Kameny was radicalized.

 Kameny appealed against his firing through the courts, losing twice before seeking review from the U.S. Supreme Court, which declined to consider the case, turning down his petition for certiorari.
 After devoting himself to activism, Kameny never held a paid job again and was supported by friends and family for the rest of his life.
 Despite his outspoken activism, he rarely discussed his personal life and never had any long-term relationships with other men, stating merely that he had no time for them.
 He stated, "If I disagree with someone, I give them a chance to convince me they are right.
 And if they fail, then I am right and they are wrong and I will just have to fight them until they change."

+Kameny's pushback against the U.S. Government's policy on homosexual employees was the first of its kind from a gay man.
+He argued through written letters and eventually through the courts that the government's discrimination on the basis of sexuality is no different from discrimination based on race or religion.

 Kameny eschewed conventional racial designations; throughout his life, he consistently cited his race as "human".

+The Baltimore Vice Squad conducted a night raid on a homosexual bath house, on March 14, 1969.
+They encountered Frank Kameny along with twenty-seven other men engaging in "homosexual activity," and arrested them, cited for participating in a "disorderly house."
+Kameny hired an attorney recommended by the ACLU and would serve no time for the arrest.

 Gay rights activism

-In 1961, Kameny and Jack Nichols, fellow co-founder of the Washington, D.C., branch of the Mattachine Society, launched some of the earliest public protests by gays and lesbians with a picket line at the White House on April 17, 1965.
-In coalition with New York's Mattachine Society and the Daughters of Bilitis, the picketing expanded to target the United Nations, the Pentagon, the United States Civil Service Commission, and Philadelphia's Independence Hall for what became known as the Annual Reminder for gay rights.
-Kameny also wrote to President Kennedy asking him to change the rules on homosexuals being purged from the government.